realgt/coachmattbooth/content/pages/as-privacy-policy.md

 Use of Data

-Account Surfer uses the collected data for various purposes:
+CoachMattBooth.com uses the collected data for various purposes:

 To provide and maintain the Service